Skip to content Skip to footer

 4. Profiles of referenced crates

-3. Retrieving an RO-Crate
+5. Retrieving an RO-Crate

-The primary purpose for RO-Crate is to gather and describe a set of Data entities in the form of:
+The primary purpose for RO-Crate is to gather and describe a set of Data Entities in the form of:

 • Directories

-The data entities can be further described by referencing contextual entities such as persons, organizations and publications.
+The Data Entities can be further described by referencing contextual entities such as persons, organizations and publications.

 Referencing files and folders from the Root Data Entity

 Where files and folders are represented as Data Entities in the RO-Crate JSON-LD, these MUST be linked to, either directly or indirectly, from the Root Data Entity using the hasPart property.
-Directory hierarchies MAY be represented with nested Dataset Data Entities, or the Root Dataset MAY refer to files anywhere in the hierarchy using hasPart.
+Directory hierarchies MAY be represented with nested Dataset Data Entities, or the Root Data Entity MAY refer to files anywhere in the hierarchy using hasPart.

-Data Entities representing files: MUST have "File" as a value for @type.
+Data Entities representing files MUST have "File" as a value for @type.
 File is an RO-Crate alias for http://schema.org/MediaObject.
 The term File includes:

-In all cases, @type MAY be an array in order to also specify a more specific type, e.g. "@type": ["File", "ComputationalWorkflow"]
+In all cases, @type MAY be an array to also specify a more specific type, e.g. "@type": ["File", "ComputationalWorkflow"]

 There is no requirement to represent every file and folder in an RO-Crate as Data Entities in the RO-Crate JSON-LD.
 Reasons for not describing files would include that the files: